Cunningham Highway: State-controlled road

+State-controlled roads that intersect with the highway are listed in the main article.

 History

 The highway is named in honour of the explorer and botanist Allan Cunningham who followed a route close to where the modern-day highway runs.
 In 1828 after discovering the route Cunningham sent a report to Governor Ralph Darling emphasising the economic benefits that a link between the coast and pastoral lands of the Darling Downs would provide.
 The first road between the coast and the Darling Downs was Spicers Gap Road developed in 1859, which crossed the range at Spicer's Gap and was suitable for the drays used at that time.
 Although Cunningham's Gap was known at that time, it was considered too steep a route for drays.
 With the opening of the Southern railway line between Toowoomba and Warwick in 1871, passenger and goods transport switched to the railways and Spicers Gap Road fell into disuse and was not well maintained due to the cost.

-It was not until the advent of automobiles that a route through the steep Cunningham's Gap became feasible.
-The original road was built entirely by voluntary labour and Acting Queensland Premier, William Forgan Smith, officially opened on 11 June 1927, the 100-year anniversary of Allan Cunningham's supposed discovery of Cunningham's Gap.
-Actually, Cunningham discovered two gaps, Spicer's Gap on 11 June 1827 as he approached from the Darling Downs side and Cunningham's Gap on 21 August 1828 as he approached from Ipswich.
-However, Cunningham mistakenly believed he had found both sides of the same gap and not two different ones.
-This mistake was then perpetuated on the monument to Cunningham unveiled as part of the official opening of the road, as it gave 11 June 1827 as the discovery of Cunningham's Gap.

-The road was plagued by problems during this embryonic stage with the Royal Automobile Club of Queensland announcing that the road was closed, less than one month after it was officially opened.
-In 1935, the Mains Road Commission upgraded the road to highway and named it the Cunningham Highway.
+In the 1930s, the roads from Amberley to Aratula and from Warwick to Maryvale were both sealed, but because there was no road between Aratula and Maryvale, motorists wishing to travel from Ipswich to Warwick and beyond had to go via Gatton and Clifton.
+It wasn’t until 1946 that construction began on a road through Cunningham’s Gap.
 The new sealed road through the gap was eventually opened in November 1949.